Rolling Stone trial: Jury finds magazine liable for defamation for discredited rape story

 The magazine's publisher and the reporter, Sabrina Rubin Erdely, were also found liable.

 The jury found in favor of Nicole Eramo, a school administrator who said that the story portrayed her as callous and insensitive to the plight of an alleged rape victim.
 She is seeking $7.5 million.
-The jury will return Monday consider damages.
+The jury will return Monday to consider damages.

 In the story, "A Rape on Campus," a woman identified only as Jackie claimed that she had been beaten and raped by seven men at the Phi Kappa Psi house.
 Eramo said that she was "the chief villain of the story," in part because she was described as discouraging Jackie from going to the police.